 The Board of Directors regularly reviews the external risks to the Company.
-The Board advises and recommends best practice strategies and systems to reduce the impact of potential risks.
+The Board reviews and approves management's plans to reduce the impact of potential risks and monitors progress against these plans.

-The Managing Director and the Chief Financial Officer are required to state in writing to the Board, by submission to the audit committee that the risk management and internal control compliance systems are operating efficiently and effectively.
-In their declaration under section 295A of the Corporations Act the Managing Director and the Chief Financial Officer have made this statement in respect of the current reporting period.
+The CEO and the Chief Financial Officer are required to state in writing to the Board, by submission to the audit committee that the risk management and internal control compliance systems are operating efficiently and effectively.
+In his declaration under section 295A of the Corporations Act the acting CEO / Chief Financial Officer has made this statement in respect of the current reporting period.